Operetta Research Center

 Under Mr. Theis’s baton the entire children’s choir sings throughout, which means that any sonic (and dramatic) differentiation Kálmán composed is lost.
 And that’s just one example of many.

-With Mehrzad Montazeri you have a tenor who is busy copying Fritz Wunderlich’s sobs (which is effective, albeit on the verge of parody).
+With Mehrzad Montazeri you have a tenor who is busy copying Fritz Wunderlich’s sobs (which is very effective, albeit on the verge of parody).
 But he’s also a tenor who is not Wunderlich, obviously.
 He’s also not a particularly creative artist in terms of Gestaltung.
 So a conductor could have helped him by letting him sing a version of “Grüß mir die süßen, die reizenden Frauen im schönen Wien” in which the da capo of the main melody is whistled, as suggested in the piano score.
 That would have been “different from the others”.
 And an interesting nuance.

 But Mr. Theis is not noticeably interested in nuances.
 He conducts a straightforward interpretation of Gräfin Mariza.
 This also means that you can only guess at the novel jazz instrumentation of the famous dance hits – for example the shimmy “Komm’ mit nach Varasdin.”
 You have to know that Kálmán is conciously copying Broadway and Jerome Kern here.
 You don’t hear it, and you certainly don’t get a Broadway bounce or typical 1920s sound effects (as notated in the score).